catseye/Oxcart/README.md

     =  -2:[0,1]
     =  -1:[0]

 Hooray!
 I think we just built a while loop.
-You might need one junk stack per while loop, but you'd only have a finite and fixed number of while loops in a typical program.
+One might need one junk stack per while loop, but one would only have a finite and fixed number of while loops in any given program anyway.

 I have not shown that it is possible to nest while loops, but I also cannot see any reason offhand why it would not be possible.